-In the latest twist of Pittsburgh’s enduring anchor drama, the firing of Wendy Bell by WTAE is to be made into a film directed by David O. Russell.
-Principal photography will take place in the fall, with an anticipated release date in time for Christmas.
+In the latest twist of Pittsburgh’s enduring anchor drama, the firing of Wendy Bell by WTAE back in 2016 is to be made into a film directed by David O. Russell.
+Principal photography will take place over the summer, with an anticipated release date in time for Christmas.

-The incident received national attention via a number of outlets, most recently CNN.
+The incident received national attention via a number of outlets at the time.
 This, combined with Pittsburgh’s growing connections to the movie industry, led to the surprise production.
 David O. Russell, known for films like Silver Linings Playbook and American Hustle, described the moment when he knew he had to make this movie (working title “BELLghazi”).

 “One of my assistants who’s from somewhere called Carnegie(?) said she’d written a script about a popular Pittsburgh news anchor who made a mistake and was fired, leading to a series of events that brings the whole city together.”